 The total acoustic energy (acoustic density) have been measured along straight routes.
-Therefore, data collected cannot be processed by the usual gridding methods which requires a gridded horizontal survey of the area by means of radial transects geostatistically spaced.
-Hence, we only got vertical profiles which provide us with a rough idea of the biomass spatial distribution in the studied area.
+Therefore, data collected cannot be processed with usual gridding methods which require a gridded horizontal coverage of the area by means of radial transects geostatistically spaced.
+Hence, we only got vertical profiles which provide us a rough idea of the biomass spatial distribution in the studied area.

-The final product is an overlay of a large view of the sea level anomaly (SLA, in cm) and the acoustic densities (in $m^2$ nm-2) collected along the route (Figure 3.7.4 g).
+The final product is an overlay of a large view of the sea level anomaly (SLA, in cm) and the acoustic densities (in $m^2$ nm-2) collected along the route (Figure 3.7.4g).
 For this preliminary presentation of the results, we chose to use the SLA map corresponding to the 08/12/2008.
-So, good correspondence between acoustic and SLA, on this figure, is mostly expected for the end of the survey (south of 19°S).
+So, the correspondence between acoustic and SLA, on this figure, is mostly expected for the end of the survey (south of 19°S).

-Three types of zoning could be differentiated (Figure 3.7.4 g):
+Three types of zoning can be differentiated (Figure 3.7.4g):

-- inside the anticyclones, where acoustic densities are below the mean average (zone a). - zone where both (1) convergence or divergence occurs and (2) shallow water (less than 1000m depth) corresponding to coastal shelf or submerged bank in the north of the area (zone b).
+- inside the anticyclones, where acoustic densities are below the mean average (zone a). - zone where both (1) convergence or divergence occurs and (2) shallow water (less than 1000m depth) corresponding to coastal shelf or submerged bank at the north of the area (zone b).
 Shelf-break upwelling (starting from 1000 up to shallow waters) together with trapped waters trapped at the eddies boundary could explain the richness of these areas. - inside or at the boundary of offshore cyclones, where high acoustic densities have been detected (probably linked to cyclonic mesoscale dynamics) (zone c).
-These areas seem to be located mostly at southern edge of the cyclones on figure 3.7.4 g, but we have to be aware of the non synchronicity of the two sources of information (i.e. acoustics vs SLA).
+These areas seem to be located mostly at southern edge of the cyclones on figure 3.7.4g, but we have to be aware of the non synchronicity of both source of information.